Dorism517/Human-SRA-Gem/Instructions for Human SRA GEM.md

 First, research SRA experiments from the human genome within the NCBI sequence read archive.
 Some SRA experiments may have more than one run, all from the same study, which makes selections easier.

-The Identified study below (PRJNA869106) had approximately 12 autism SRA uploads and 24 control uploads. **For simplicity, the table below lists the first 5 runs from each conditions which will be used to make the GEMs**, however further research can be done using all runs.
+The Identified study below (PRJNA869106) had approximately 12 autism SRA uploads and 24 control uploads. **For simplicity, the table below lists the first 5 runs from each condition that will be used to make the GEMs**; however, further research can be done using all runs.
 The study involves looking at Purkinje neurons, which are located in the cerebral cortex of the brain.
-These neurons, when defected, have been discovered to cause system-wide autism spectrum disorder behavioral presentation.
-Using the transcriptomic analyzed human postmortem Purkinje neurons, we will assemble a control GEM and a autism GEM and use downstream analysis to compare the expression of the two.
+When defective, these neurons been discovered to cause system-wide autism spectrum disorder behavioral presentation.
+Using the transcriptomic analyzed human postmortem Purkinje neurons, we will assemble a control GEM and an autism GEM and use downstream analysis to compare the expression of the two.

 | Project Identifier | Run Identifier | Description |
 | :-----------: | :-----------: | :-----------: |